Step 1 - Prove the child’s identity and Australian citizenship

 If yours or the other parent’s current name is different to the name as it appears on the child’s birth certificate, you must provide documents as proof of name change such as a marriage certificate, divorce certificate or name change certificate.

-The lodging parent is required to provide original copy of address proof.
+The lodging parent/s is/are required to provide original proof of their current residential address.
 This can be either utilities bills, bank or credit card statements, motor vehicle registrations or insurance papers, property rates notice or property lease agreement or home insurance papers.

 Step 7 – If you have completed the form online, print the application and sign and date the application form IN BLACK PEN.
 Make sure there are no alterations to signatures or dates.